 The MLRS Community site is temporarily offline as a precautionary measure following a routine privacy review.
-Please note that there is no indication of any privacy violations or of data being compromised.
-We are addressing the concerns raised in the privacy review.
-While we don't yet have an exact timeline, we are working to get the site back online as quickly as possible and appreciate your patience.
+There is no indication of any privacy violations or of data being compromised, and we are addressing the concerns raised in the privacy review as quickly as possible, with an aim to relaunch in February 2023.

 - Contact or visit the local BLM office for urgent transactions

 - Reports are available at https://reports.blm.gov/reports/MLRS

 - GLO Land Records are available at https://glorecords.blm.gov

 - GIS users may find MLRS mapping information at https://gis.blm.gov/nlsdb/rest/services